bretth/saltstack-ops-handbook/docs/Part-2-Creating-a-Baseline-Environment.md

 		# Can also add comma separated additional state files to apply

 	Update master to set _failhard: True _ to stop execution at the first failed state, and _state_verbose: False _ to show only changed or failed states.

-	But what about actual unit and integration tests?

-	Running a state file bears surface similarity with an integration test.
-Each function passes or fails and is summarised at the end of the run.
-What's missing is setup, teardown, and a full test runner.
-We'll come back to those later.

 ## Salt Top File